5 Benefits Of Bone Broth For Dogs

 Chicken bones are the cheapest and most common ingredients used for bone broths.
-Chicken feet in particular contain a high amount of gelatin and are less expensive than any other body parts sold in the market.
-If you happen to have chicken drumsticks or drumlets for lunch, you can save their remains for a bone soup as these leg bones have large quantities of amino acid in their tendons.
+Chicken feet in particular contain a high amount of gelatin and are less expensive than other body parts sold in the market.
+If you happen to have chicken drumsticks or drummets for lunch, you can save the remains for a bone soup as these leg bones have large quantities of amino acid in their tendons.

 Bones of younger animals are a fine selection as it contains a lot of soft cartilage.
 These soft cartilages are full of rich nutrients and are easy to digest in a dog’s stomach.
 For this reason, veal bones are particularly expensive for making bone stock.

 Making a bone soup from raw bones is a labor of love for your dogs as you will need to have the patience to boil the broth at a low heat temperature.
 It involves a slow simmering process as you boil the contents of the ingredients to extract the amino acids, gelatin and other nutrients from the bones into the broth.

 Bone broths are exceptionally beneficial for senior dogs.
 As they transition into old age, their bones’ cartilage begins to wear out in their joints and deteriorates over time.

 The joint-healing nutrients such as glucosamine and hyaluronic acid found in Bone Broth Dr. becomes a great source of nourishment for these senior dogs as it helps them maintain the durability of their fragile bones during old age.